ReDeiPirati/intro-to-pytorch/beginner/2.Neural-Networks/NN_intro.md

 ## Introduction

-Welcome to the second part in this series.
-In this article, we'll introduce you to the `hello world` of deep learning-- The Handwritten Digit Recognition task.
-We'll (*try*) to building a simple & minimal Neural Network (from scratch) in PyTorch.
-We will also deal with some lingo revolving around Neural Networks such as a neuron, weights, biases etc. Without any delay, let's get started!
+Welcome to Part 2!
+Here, we'll introduce you to the `hello world` of deep learning-- The Handwritten Digit Recognition task.
+This article is essentially split into two sections, in the first one we pick up where we left off, by implementing a simple logistic regression model on the MNIST data & defining a standard classification workflow.
+Then we'll (*try*) to build a simple & minimal Neural Network (from scratch) in PyTorch to see how these non-linear architectures improve the classification performance.
+If you do however feel that the first section is `too simple`, feel free to hop on to the next.
+So let's get started!

 #### Quick Recap